 Contained within the egg white is a substance called avadin, which binds to biotin, making it unavailable to be absorbed.
-Biotin is a B vitamin important for cellular growth and for maintenance of healthy skin and coat.
+Biotin is a B vitamin which is important for cellular growth and for maintenance of healthy skin and coat.
 The egg yolk is rich in biotin.
-As long as you feed the egg white and yolk together.
+To avoid a biotin deficiency feed the whole egg - white and yolk together.
 Feeding only egg whites over a period of months does have the potential to cause a biotin deficiency.
 Biotin is also found in raw chicken and liver.

 The most advantageous way to feed eggs is raw.
 Cooking the egg will change the chemical composition and is often a source of allergy symptoms.
 Raw eggs are exceptionally easy to digest and are nutritionally balanced.

 A study done by the U.S. Department of Agriculture in 2002 indicated that one in every 30,000 commercially produced eggs was contaminated with salmonella.
 The rate of contamination is very low.
 In addition to that, our carnivore pets are very well equipped to deal with any such bacteria.
 They have enzymes in their saliva and gastrointestinal system that are efficient at destroying pathogens in the food they consume.
 Fresh eggs can be stored in the refrigerator for up to 4 weeks.
 If the eggs smell off when the shell is opened, discard.